alexwlchan/alexwlchan.net/src/_posts/2025/2025-05-12-bookmarks-static-site.md

 <h2 id="how_it_works">How does it work?</h2>

-This is a static website buildt using the pattern I described in [How I create static websites for tiny archives].
+This is a static website built using the pattern I described in [How I create static websites for tiny archives].
 I have my metadata in a JavaScript file, and a small viewer that renders the metadata as an HTML page I can view in my browser.

 I'm not sharing the code because it's deeply personalised and tied to my specific bookmarks, but if you're interested, that tutorial is a good starting point.